Coexistence of Cu(ii) and Cu(i) in Cu ion-doped zeolitic imidazolate frameworks (ZIF-8) for the dehydrogenative coupling of silanes with alcohols†

-Metal-ion-doped zeolitic imidazolate frameworks have got much attention for their structure tailorability and potential catalytic application.
-Herein, Cu ion doped ZIF-8 nanocrystals were successfully prepared by mechanical grinding of Cu(NO3)2, ZnO and 2-methylimidazole (HMeIM) with ethanol as an additive.
-Unlike the general view that only Cu(II) was present in Cu-doped ZIF-8, we found the coexistence of Cu(II) and Cu(I) in this material, which was supported by XPS and X-ray induced Auger electron spectroscopy (XAES) characterization.
-And ethanol may act as a reducer to induce the reduction of Cu(II) during synthesis.
-As the mixture valence of Cu ions, Cu ion doped ZIF-8 nanocrystals showed excellent catalytic performance for dehydrogenative coupling of silanes with alcohols.
+Recently, metal-ion-doped zeolitic imidazolate frameworks have gained considerable attention for their structure tailorability and potential catalytic applications.
+Herein, Cu ion-doped ZIF-8 nanocrystals were successfully prepared by the mechanical grinding of Cu(NO3)2, ZnO and 2-methylimidazole (HMeIM) using ethanol as an additive.
+In contrast to the general view that only Cu(II) is present in Cu-doped ZIF-8, we found the coexistence of Cu(II) and Cu(I) in this material, which was supported by XPS and X-ray induced Auger electron spectroscopy (XAES) characterizations.
+Moreover, ethanol might have acted as a reducer to induce the reduction of Cu(II) during synthesis.
+Due to the mixed valency of Cu ions, the Cu ion-doped ZIF-8 nanocrystals showed excellent catalytic performance in the dehydrogenative coupling of silanes with alcohols.